-Let’s do things differently this week and not highlight cold cases or DNA.
+Let’s do things differently this Sum it Up and not highlight cold cases or DNA.
 If you filter those out from what I read this week there are enough exciting and sometimes chilling articles and posts left to write about.

 “Mohsin Hamid lives in Lahore and is the author of Moth Smoke (Granta/FSG) and The Reluctant Fundamentalist (Penguin/Harcourt), shortlisted for the Man Booker Prize 2007.”